 - How to register for their additional verification method

 - How to change their additional verification method

 - How to deal with situations like receiving a new smartphone.

-Not only is MFA becoming a fundamental necessity in businesses but it’s crucial that employees are educated on the importance of MFA.
+Not only is MFA becoming a fundamental necessity in businesses but it’s crucial that employees are educated on the importance of MFA as well as It Managed Services.
 A data breach poses a threat to the company’s reputation and could carry potential penalties under GDPR.